Top Ways People Sabotage a Job Search

 HR has a name for candidates whose calls, emails, and visits interrupt work and steal time and attention from overworked staff.
 They call them “stalkers.”
 These job seekers gain no points with the hiring decision-maker.

-Job Seekers That Indulge in Unprofessional Interview Behavior
+Indulging in Unprofessional Interview Behavior

 Why would any serious job candidate blow their chances so badly when their foot is already in the door?
 Job searchers arrive late, dress improperly, reek of cologne, and sport dirty fingernails.
 They are unprepared to answer predictable questions.
-They chew gum, take calls on cell phones, and forget items they need in their cars.
+They chew gum, take calls on cell phones, and forget the items they need in their cars.

 One interviewee asked the employer the name of the company where he was interviewing; he said he forgot to read the sign on his way in.
 Another asked an interviewer if she wanted to see his belly scar to verify a boat accident as the reason for his unemployment.